 Financial help for isolated students

-You may be able to access financial help with the cost of daily travel for your child to their nearest school if they are disadvantaged by the distance of travel.
+You may be able to get help with the cost of daily travel for your child to their nearest school if they are disadvantaged by the distance of travel.

-The subsidy is available for full-time students at NT-based schools including:
+The subsidy is available for students at NT-based schools including:

 - primary, middle or senior schools

 To be eligible, you and your child must be permanent residents of the NT.

 Your child must also be:

 - studying full-time

 - living more than 5km from their nearest school or nearest point of access to public transport - unless they can’t travel on public transport due to age restrictions

 - taking the most direct route available to and from school.